-Have you ever considered more efficient ways to utilize the leaves you rake from your lawn?
+Have you ever considered more efficient ways to use the leaves you collect from your yard?

 If burning the leaves seems to you like a waste of some valuable organic materials, you’re absolutely right.
 You can compost the leaves to make natural fertilizer or use them in other ways throughout your yard.